wix/greyhound/README.md

    based on fibers (or green-threads) which are much more lightweight than JVM threads, and makes async workloads extremely efficient.

- * **Retries** - error handling is tricky.
+ * **Consumer retries** - error handling is tricky.
 Sometimes things fail without our control (database is temporarily down, API limit exceeded, network call timed-out, etc.) and the only thing we can do to recover is to retry the same operation after some backoff.
 However, we do not want to block our consumer until the backoff expires, nor do we want to retry the action in a different thread and risk losing the messages in case our process goes down.
 Greyhound provides a robust retry mechanism, which produces failed records to special retry topics where they will be handled later, allowing the main consumer to keep working while ensuring no messages will be lost.

+ * **Observability** - Greyhound reports many useful metrics which are invaluable when trying to debug your system, or understand how it is operating.

  * Context propagation - _TODO_
  * Safety - _TODO_
- * Observability - _TODO_

 ## Usage